lead response time revenue local business

 Next day ~8% 8 2–3

-The difference between a 5-minute response and a same-day response, at 100 leads per month, is roughly 10 additional closed customers per month.
-At an average ticket of $500, that is $5,000 per month in revenue that is won or lost based entirely on how quickly the phone gets answered or the follow-up gets sent.
+The difference between a 5-minute response and a same-day response, for a business generating 100 leads monthly, translates to roughly 10 additional closed customers each month.
+At an average ticket of $500, that's a swing of $5,000 per month in revenue that is won or lost – all based entirely on how quickly the phone is answered or that crucial follow-up is sent.

 The Practical Problem: You Cannot Always Answer in 5 Minutes

-The obvious objection is that most small business owners are not sitting at a desk waiting for leads to come in.
-They are on job sites, in appointments, driving between locations.
-A 5-minute phone response is not realistic for most of the day.
+Now, the obvious objection we hear from most small business owners is, "I'm not sitting at a desk waiting for leads!"
+And they're right.
+They're on job sites, in appointments, driving between locations.
+A personal 5-minute phone response simply isn't realistic for most of the day.

-This is the exact problem that missed call text back setup guide was designed to solve.
+This is precisely the problem our [missed call text back setup guide](/blog/gohighlevel-missed-call-text-back-setup-guide) was designed to solve.

-The principle is straightforward: when you cannot respond personally within five minutes, an automated message can hold the lead's attention and buy time until you can.
-A text message that says "Hey, this is [Business Name] — I just saw your inquiry and I'm finishing up with a customer right now.
+The principle is elegantly straightforward: when you can't respond personally within five minutes, an automated message can effectively hold the lead's attention and buy you precious time.
+Imagine a text message that pops up saying, "Hey, this is [Business Name] – I just saw your inquiry and I'm finishing up with a customer right now.
 I'll call you in about 20 minutes.
-Does that work?" does several things at once.
+Does that work?"
+This simple message accomplishes several critical things at once.

-It confirms to the lead that their inquiry was received.
-It sets an expectation for when they will hear from you.
-It establishes that you are a real, responsive business.
-And it dramatically reduces the probability that they will book with a competitor before you get a chance to call.
+It immediately confirms to the lead that their inquiry was received.
+It sets a clear expectation for when they'll hear from you.
+It establishes your business as real and responsive.
+And, crucially, it dramatically slashes the probability that they'll book with a competitor before you even get a chance to call.

-This is not a replacement for a real conversation — it is a bridge that keeps the lead engaged until that conversation can happen.
+Let's be clear: this isn't a replacement for a genuine conversation.
+Instead, it's a vital bridge that keeps the lead engaged and warm until that conversation can happen.

 The Industries Where This Matters Most

-Emergency services (plumbing, HVAC, electrical, locksmith) have the shortest intent windows.
+Emergency services (think plumbing, HVAC, electrical, locksmiths) have the shortest intent windows, hands down.
 These are high-urgency, high-stress situations where the customer needs help now.
-A 30-minute response in these categories is often too late.
+A 30-minute response in these categories is, more often than not, too late.

-Appointment-based services (dental, medical, legal, financial advisory) have slightly longer windows, but the competition dynamic is still strong.
-A prospective patient who does not hear back from a dental office within a few hours will often call the next office on the list.
+Appointment-based services (like dental, medical, legal, financial advisory) have slightly longer windows, but the competitive pressure remains intense.
+A prospective patient who doesn't hear back from a dental office within a few hours will, quite predictably, call the next office on their list.

-Home improvement and renovation (roofing, remodeling, landscaping) have longer decision cycles, but speed to first contact still matters because it establishes the relationship.
-The contractor who responds first often gets to set the frame for the entire evaluation.
+Home improvement and renovation (roofing, remodeling, landscaping) typically involve longer decision cycles.
+However, speed to that initial contact still matters immensely because it's how you establish the relationship.
+The contractor who responds first often gets to frame the entire evaluation process.

-Real estate and mortgage have some of the most competitive lead environments of any industry.
-Leads in these categories are often shared across multiple agents or brokers simultaneously.
-A 5-minute response is not just an advantage — it is often a requirement to even get the conversation started.
+Real estate and mortgage operate in some of the most fiercely competitive lead environments out there.
+Leads in these categories are frequently shared across multiple agents or brokers simultaneously.
+Here, a 5-minute response isn't just an advantage – it's often a prerequisite to even getting the conversation started.

 A Note on What "Response" Actually Means

-The research on response time is primarily about phone calls and, more recently, text messages.
-Email response time matters less — not because email is unimportant, but because email is a lower-urgency channel and leads do not expect an immediate response the same way they do with a phone call or text.
+The research on response time primarily zeroes in on phone calls and, more recently, text messages.
+Email response time, carries less weight – not because email is unimportant, but because it's a lower-urgency channel.
+Leads simply don't expect an immediate reply via email in the same way they do with a phone call or text.

-The most effective first response for most local service businesses is a text message, for a simple reason: text messages are read.
+For most local service businesses, the most effective first response is a text message, and the reason is simple: texts get read.
 The average text message is read within 3 minutes of receipt.
-The average email is read within 90 minutes, if it is read at all on the day it arrives.
+Compare that to the average email, which might be read within 90 minutes – if it's read at all on the day it arrives.

-A text message that arrives within five minutes of an inquiry, acknowledges the inquiry, and sets an expectation for follow-up is a highly effective bridge — even if the actual conversation happens 30 minutes later.
+A text message that lands within five minutes of an inquiry, acknowledges it, and sets an expectation for a follow-up, acts as an effective bridge.
+This holds true even if the actual conversation doesn't happen until 30 minutes later.

 The Takeaway

-The five-minute rule is not a marketing tactic.
-It is a reflection of how human attention and buying intent actually work.
-When someone is ready to buy, they are ready right now — and the business that shows up first, in that moment, wins a disproportionate share of the available business.
+The five-minute rule isn't just some clever marketing tactic.
+It's a fundamental reflection of how human attention and buying intent operate.
+When someone is ready to buy, they're ready right now – and the business that shows up first, in that critical moment, captures a disproportionate share of the available business.

-For most local service businesses, the gap between what they know about response time and what they actually do about it is significant.
-The businesses that close that gap — whether through staffing, process, or automation — consistently outperform competitors who are doing everything else right but responding too slowly.
+For most local service businesses, the chasm between what they know about response time and what they actually do about it is vast.
+The businesses that successfully bridge that gap – whether through smart staffing, refined processes, or intelligent automation – consistently outperform competitors who might be doing everything else right, but are simply responding too slowly.

-Speed is not a substitute for quality.
-But in a competitive local market, quality that arrives late often loses to mediocrity that arrives first.
+Speed, of course, isn't a substitute for quality.
+But in a cutthroat local market, quality that arrives late often loses out to even mediocre service that gets there first.

 Sources: Oldroyd, J. et al., "The Short Life of Online Sales Leads," Harvard Business Review (2011); Velocify Lead Response Study (2023); Lead Connect Consumer Survey (2022); BrightLocal Local Consumer Review Survey (2023).